hastyjaybird/wificurrent/README.md

 # wificurrent
 ![picture of the hardware][hardware]

+For the arduino code for the ESP8266, change the router name, password, and host address [ipv4 address of computer hosting flask]

+To run Flask:
-in this directory with the flasktest.py file enter:
+in this directory with the flasktest.py file enter for linux:

 	export FLASK_APP=flasktest.py
+	flask run --host=0.0.0.0

+for windows:
+	set FLASK_APP=flasktest.py
 	flask run --host=0.0.0.0

 to test the server: